Competition year :

 The number of pages required for each section may vary and is specified in the form.

-- TRANSCRIPTS (mandatory – any missing, incomplete, unofficial or out-of-date transcripts, as well as the absence of any other required document listed below, will render the application ineligible):
+Any doctoral transcripts that are missing, incomplete, unofficial, not certified as a true copy, or are out-of-date, as well as the absence of any other required document listed below, will render the application ineligible.

 A copy of all transcripts is required, for all doctoral studies pursued by the applicant, whether completed or not.
 This includes transcripts from exchange programs or courses (equivalencies), where applicable.